jeremycolin/stream-overlays/README.md

 #### Environment variables

-Create a file `packages/.env` file containing the values for the following environment variables:
+Create a file `.env` file at the root of the project containing the values for the following environment variables:

 ```
 TWITCH_CLIENT_ID=YOUR_CLIENT_ID